trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

                      -backend-config="role_arn=<arn:aws:iam::<aws account id>:role/S3BackendRole>" \
       ```
    3. If the task is onboarding, run `import.sh`.
 If the task is OOB syncing, run `staterm.sh` then `import.sh`.
 These commands will create/update the state on S3.
+8. Replace the network list configurations/contents in the `terraform.tfvars` with what retrieved in step 4 via a feature branch.
+Merge the feature branch into the main branch that triggers the CD pipeline to complete the final config sync.

 ### Property Pipeline